Open Now ?

 Soakwells

 These are on-site systems consisting of perforated pipes or gravel pits buried underground.
-Downpipes channel rainwater into the soakwell, where it gradually filters into the surrounding soil.
+Downpipes channel rainwater into the soakwell, gradually filtering into the surrounding soil.

-Now, imagine a scenario where your downpipes aren’t properly connected to a drainage system.
-The consequences can be far-reaching:
+Picture this: your downpipes aren?t properly linked to a drainage system.
+The ripple effects of this can be significant:

 • Foundation damage: Excess water pooling around your house can seep into the foundation, causing cracks, structural instability, and costly repairs.